erights/quasiParserGenerator/test/tinyses/tinyses.md

 TinySES omits the `RegularExpressionLiteral`, instead including the [`RegExp.make`](https://github.com/mikesamuel/regexp-make-js) template string tag.
-By omitting `RegularExpressionLiteral` and automatic semicolon insertion, our lexical grammar avoids the context dependence that are most difficult for JavaScript lexers.
+By omitting `RegularExpressionLiteral` and automatic semicolon insertion, our lexical grammar avoids the context dependencies that are most difficult for JavaScript lexers.

 In TinySES, all reserved words are unconditionally reserved.
 By